Calgary Flames Mike Smith Earns Last Laugh Against Arizona Coyotes

 Smith was a busy man early on in the game on Thursday – the Coyotes peppered him with 16 shots in the opening period, but Smith stood tall and stopped everything he faced.
 The 16 shots on goal were the most the ‘Yotes have generated in a single period this year, so it had to be frustrating to see Smith stop every puck thrown his way during one of Arizona’s best periods of the season.

-Indeed, the Coyotes appeared to affected by Smith’s first-period dominance, as they struggled badly in the second period – they were outshot 13-5 during the middle frame and allowed the Flames to score first, as Mark Jankowski put Calgary in the driver’s seat with his fourth goal of the season at 2:48.
+Indeed, the Coyotes appeared affected by Smith’s first-period dominance, as they struggled badly in the second period – they were outshot 13-5 during the middle frame and allowed the Flames to score first, as Mark Jankowski put Calgary in the driver’s seat with his fourth goal of the season at 2:48.
 Calgary continued to dominate the play in the third period and came away with a 3-0 victory after outshooting Arizona 17-7 in the final frame.

 Smith & Coyotes Have History